 Don’t Let Your Anger “Mature” Into Bitterness

 All bitterness starts out as hurt.
-And your emotional pain may well relate to viewing whomever (or whatever) provoked this hurt (generally, your assumed “perpetrator”) as having malicious intent: As committing a grave injustice toward you; as gratuitously wronging you and causing you grief.
-For anger—and its first cousin, resentment—is what we’re all likely to experience whenever we conclude that another has seriously abused us.
+And your emotional pain may well relate to viewing whoever (or whatever) provoked this hurt as having malicious intent: As committing a grave injustice toward you; as gratuitously wronging you and causing you grief.
+Anger—and resentment—is what we’re all likely to experience whenever we conclude that another has seriously abused us.
 Left to fester, that righteous anger eventually becomes the corrosive ulcer that is bitterness.

-Fellow Psychology Today blogger, Stephen Diamond, Ph.D., defines bitterness as “a chronic and pervasive state of smoldering resentment,” and deservedly regards it as “one of the most destructive and toxic of human emotions.”
-I’d add that if we repeatedly ruminate over how we’ve been victimized, our “nursing” our wrongs may eventually come to define some essential part of who we are.
+Fellow PT blogger, Stephen Diamond, Ph.D., defines bitterness as “a chronic and pervasive state of smoldering resentment,” and regards it as “one of the most destructive and toxic of human emotions.”
+If we repeatedly ruminate over how we’ve been victimized, “nursing” wrongs may eventually come to define some essential part of who we are.
 Take hold of our very personality.
-And so we’ll end up becoming victims not so much of anyone else but, principally, of ourselves.
+We’ll end up becoming victims not so much of anyone else but of ourselves.

-Such is the inevitable result of becoming obsessed with blaming someone (or something) else for our misery—rather than refusing to permit external hindrances or setbacks from blocking us from pursuing our goals.
-But frankly, it’s all too easy to hamper ourselves by falling into the trap of righteously obsessing about our injuries, or outrage.
-For doing so—and proclaiming our innocence and virtue in the face of such deeply felt abuse—does afford us the gratification of feeling that we’re better than, or morally superior to, the source of our wrongs.
+Such is the inevitable result of becoming obsessed with blaming someone else for our misery rather than refusing to permit external hindrances or setbacks from blocking us from pursuing our goals.
+Frankly, it’s all too easy to hamper ourselves by falling into the trap of righteously obsessing about our injuries or outrage.
+Doing so does afford us the gratification of feeling that we’re better than, or morally superior to, the source of our wrongs.

 The Cost of Bitterness

-Yet the benefits of retreating into acrimonious victimhood—or rather, “defaulting” to the stance of woeful bitterness—invariably carries a high price tag.
+Yet the benefits of retreating into acrimonious victimhood—defaulting to bitterness—invariably carries a high price tag.
 It can:

-- Precipitate vengeful (or even violent) acts that put you at further risk for being hurt or victimized—and possibly engulf you in a never-ending, self-defeating cycle of “getting even” [And in this respect, see my earlier post: “Five Biggest Problems with Revenge and Its Best Remedies.”];
+- Precipitate vengeful acts that put you at further risk of being hurt or victimized—and possibly engulf you in a never-ending, self-defeating cycle of getting even

-- Create, or further deepen, an attitude of distrust and cynicism—qualities that contribute to hostility and paranoid thinking, as well as an overall sense of pessimism, futility, and unhappiness.
-Moreover, such a bleak, negative perspective prompts others to turn away from you;
+- Create or deepen an attitude of distrust and cynicism—qualities that contribute to hostility and paranoid thinking, as well as an overall sense of pessimism.
+Such a bleak perspective prompts others to turn away from you

-- Undermine your physical health (by engendering such problems as insomnia, high blood pressure, back pain, headaches, or abdominal conditions).
-For the chronic anger that is bitterness can raise your stress baseline, thereby taxing (or “overloading”) your immune system;
+- Undermine your physical health.
+The chronic anger that is bitterness can raise your stress baseline, thereby taxing your immune system

-- blind you from recognizing your own role, or responsibility, in possibly having been vindictively harmed by another; and
+- Blind you from recognizing your own role, or responsibility, in possibly having been vindictively harmed by another

 The Cure for Bitterness

-Virtually every writer who has weighed in on the subject of bitterness has discussed its ultimate remedy in terms of forgiveness.
-For forgiveness alone enables you to let go of grievances, grudges, rancor and resentment.
+Virtually every writer who has weighed in on the subject of bitterness has discussed its ultimate remedy: forgiveness.
+Forgiveness alone enables you to let go of grievances, grudges, rancor, and resentment.
 It’s the single most potent antidote for the venomous desire for retributive justice poisoning your system.
-And if this impulse hasn’t infested you physically, it’s at least afflicted you mentally and emotionally.
-So learning—with or without loving compassion—to forgive your “violator” facilitates your recovering from a wound that, while it may have originated from outside yourself, has been kept alive (and even “nurtured”) from the venom you've synthesized within you.
+If this impulse hasn’t infested you physically, it’s at least afflicted you mentally and emotionally.
+Learning to forgive your “violator” facilitates your recovery from a wound that, while it may have originated from outside yourself, has been kept alive from the venom you've synthesized within you.

-If, fundamentally, anger intimates an almost irresistible impulse toward revenge, then forgiveness is mostly about renouncing such vindictiveness.
-And it can hardly be overemphasized that when you decide to forgive your perceived wrongdoer, you’re doing so not so much for them but for yourself.
-It’s your—not their—welfare that’s primarily at stake here.
-For, as already suggested, the longer you hold onto your anger, the more you’ll sink into the destructive quagmire of ever-cycling feelings of hatred and resentment.
-And the more, over time, your anger will “mature” (or congeal) into bitterness.
+If anger intimates an almost irresistible impulse toward revenge, then forgiveness is mostly about renouncing such vindictiveness.
+It can hardly be overemphasized that when you decide to forgive your perceived wrongdoer, you’re doing so not so much for them but for yourself.
+It’s your welfare that’s primarily at stake here.
+As already suggested, the longer you hold onto your anger, the more you’ll sink into the destructive quagmire of ever-cycling feelings of hatred and resentment.
+The more, over time, your anger will “mature” into bitterness.

-Did the person who hurt you really consciously intend to treat you maliciously?
+Did the person who hurt you consciously intend to treat you maliciously?
 Did they really have a personal vendetta against you?
-Or might their motive simply have been self-interested—that is, being so centered on their own particular needs and desires, they were oblivious to your own?
-Typically, your offender’s prime motive wasn’t to gratuitously cause you pain but—albeit single-mindedly—to achieve their own ends.
+Or might their motive simply have been self-interested?
+Typically, your offender’s prime motive wasn’t to gratuitously cause you pain but to achieve their own ends.
 And if they did wish to hurt you, might it be possible that their motive was retaliatory?
-That they perceived you as earlier having hurt them? . . . and having done so intentionally?
+That they perceived you as earlier having hurt them?
 In which case, their harming you back would have seemed altogether just to them.

-Keep in mind that your protracted anger or rage is essentially interpretive.
-If you’re to move beyond your acrimony, you need to amend your extremely negative assessment of their behavior.
-And to the degree that you might actually have contributed to their (possibly vengeful) act, it might be time to ask yourself whether you conceivably had some blame in their harming you.
-The main thing here is to alter your attitude to free yourself of the bondage that, regrettably, is inherently linked to your bitterness.
-You need to be willing to regard the other person anew—not as villainous, which may conveniently have served to justify your bitterness, but as (first and foremost) insensitive to your feelings or general welfare.
-Being able to reperceive them in this light—as far from admirable yet innocent of any premeditated malice—can’t help but facilitate a crucial attitudinal shift softening your resentment.
+Alter your attitude to free yourself of the bondage that, regrettably, is inherently linked to your bitterness.
+You need to be willing to regard the other person anew—not as villainous, which may conveniently have served to justify your bitterness, but as insensitive to your feelings or general welfare.
+Being able to reperceive them in this light can’t help but facilitate a crucial attitudinal shift softening your resentment.

-But it’s also key to realize that even if the other person has been guilty of intentionally hurting you for no reason other their own perverse satisfaction, it still makes sense to forgive them.
+It’s also key to realize that even if the other person has been guilty of intentionally hurting you for no reason other than their own perverse satisfaction, it still makes sense to forgive them.
 Whether they’ve displaced their rage toward someone else onto you, or whether they’re totally devoid of any empathy or common decency, your bitterness nonetheless causes you far more harm than it does them.
-And your taking personally what they did also represents an irrational distortion of their motives.
-So in such instances forgiving them is really about letting go of your retaliatory rage simply so that you can move on to enjoy—even savor—whatever satisfactions life continues to offer you.
+Your taking personally what they did also represents an irrational distortion of their motives.
+In such instances forgiving them is really about letting go of your retaliatory rage simply so that you can move on to enjoy whatever satisfactions life continues to offer you.

 The simplest plan that I’ve seen for implementing the intention of regaining your emotional equilibrium through abandoning your resentment and bitterness is from James J. Messina.
-Here, considerably abridged and reworded, and with my own bracketed additions, is his five-step plan:
+Here, considerably abridged and reworded is his five-step plan:

-(1) Identify the source of your bitterness and what this person did to evoke your resentful feelings;
+- Identify the source of your bitterness and what this person did to evoke your resentful feelings

-(2) Develop a new way of looking at your past, present, and future—including how resentment has negatively affected your life and how letting go of it can improve your future;
+- Develop a new way of looking at your past, present, and future—including how resentment has negatively affected your life and how letting go of it can improve your future

-(3) write a letter to this person, describing [their] offenses toward you, then forgive and let go of them (but don’t send the letter) [Note, by the way, that choosing to renew your tie to the individual who seriously offended you is totally separate from your choice to forgive them.];
+- Write a letter to this person, describing [their] offenses toward you, then forgive and let go of them (but don’t send the letter)

-(4) visualize your having a better future having neutralized the negative impact of resentment; and
+- Visualize having a better future having neutralized the negative impact of resentment

 Concluding Quotations on Bitterness